Webcaster X1 for YouTube user guide

 To set the resolution your live stream you need:

-- An HDMI display (that supports 1080p video) connected to your Webcaster X2
+- An HDMI display connected to your Webcaster X1

-- A USB mouse connected to your Webcaster X2
+- A USB mouse connected to your Webcaster X1 (must be connected before boot-up)

-Note: If you change the video resolution while streaming, the change only takes effect after the stream ends.
+- Note: You cannot change the resolution during your live broadcast.
+If you change it while streaming, the change only takes effect when you stop the current stream and start another.

-- Click Encoding resolution in the Stream Details section.
+- Click Resolution in the Stream Details section.

-- Use your connected USB mouse to select the resolution for your live stream.
-For example:
+- Use your connected USB mouse to select the bit rate for your live stream.

-- Right click to exit the Preferences menu.
+- If you are done with settings for your live stream, right click to exit the Preferences menu.